 Please note that much of the information on this page refers to Ultra X 125 England.
 For full details regarding Ultra X 50 England, please see the Race Information Pack below.

 That said, a lot of the information is relevant to 50km runners too.
 For example, the elevation chart for the 50km is shown below as ‘Stage 2’.

 The cost of the 50km race is £60, although the price is less for those entering as a team (3 or more) and for military personnel.
 Full pricing details can be found at checkout by hitting the blue ‘Enter Race’ button at the top of this page.

 Participants are advised to camp at Race HQ and must bring their own tents and camping equipment.
 Those travelling by vehicle can arrive from 16:00 onwards.
 Those travelling by rail are advised to arrive into Edale Train Station, where they can be transferred by bus to Race HQ.

 The first stage starts at 07:00 on Saturday morning from Race HQ at Rowter Farm Campsite and covers 75km of stunning countryside trails.
 Travel bags and race holdalls will remain stored at Race HQ and will be available at the campsite upon completion of the stage.

-The second stage is 50km and starts from Race HQ at 08:00 (full race) and 10:00 (individual stage).
+The second stage is 50km and starts from Race HQ at 08:00 (full race) and 10:00 (single stage).
 Those running the single stage may arrive at Race HQ from 08:30 onwards.
 Following the race, there will be a prize giving and awards ceremony at Race HQ with food and drinks available to purchase.

 As part of our Sustainability Policy, the Green Ribbon will be awarded to the competitor that displays the highest commitment to reducing their environmental impact both in preparation for and during the race (as determined by the organisers).